Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/nodes/climate-sensor.md

 ### Separate outputs

 Separates the selected properties into different outputs.
-If this is enabled, the first output still outputs the raw MQTT message.
+If this is enabled, the first output still outputs the raw MQTT message as well.

 [*← back to the index*](../documentation.md)